 Pathways and GEAR UP.
 Established in 1999 by the General Assembly, Pathways of North Carolina is a partnership whose goal is to prepare every student in the state for a college education.
 The partners have worked together to create the very successful College Foundation of North Carolina program.
-Pathways helped leverage a \$7.3M federal grant from GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs).
+Pathways helped leverage a \$7.3M federal grant from the GEAR UP program (Gaining Early Awareness and Readiness for Undergraduate Programs).
 GEAR UP NC is helping more than 7,000 low-income middle and high school students complete high school and prepare for a postsecondary education as well as provide services to Hispanic students and parents.
-Pathways needs additional staff and requires updates for the website, the call center, and GEAR UP NC. (\$700,000 - \$980,000)
+Pathways needs additional staff and requires updates for the website, the call center, and GEAR UP NC.

 Revolving Fund to Support Campus-Based Initiatives in Access and Diversity.
 Several campuses have proposed projects or initiatives that would contribute to enhancing both access and diversity.
-A revolving fund would allow the Office of the President to make one- to three-year grants to campuses for developing projects or initiatives that will increase both diversity and access. (\$600,000 - \$600,000)
+A revolving fund would allow the Office of the President to make one- to three-year grants to campuses for developing projects or initiatives that will increase both diversity and access.